-Other critics of the project have expressed cynicism about the process of awarding lucrative local contracts to Foxconn.
-In such matters, the governor has a history of favoring his campaign donors.
-True to form, he gave the project's first major contract to Jon Hammes, a major Walker donor as well as campaign chairman for his gubernatorial re-election bid.
+Other critics of the project have expressed cynicism about the fairness of contracts awarded to be awarded to Foxconn.
+They point out the governor’s history of looking out first and foremost for his campaign donors, and the first major contract was awarded to Jon Hammes, a major Walker donor as well as campaign chairman for his gubernatorial re-election bid.

 The price tag

-Walker and the state’s Republican leadership have pledged up to $4.5 billion to Foxconn, a Taiwanese company that produces liquid display crystals, if it delivers 13,000 jobs over an undetermined period of time.
+Walker and the state’s Republican leadership have pledged up to $4.5 billion to Foxconn, a Taiwanese company that produces liquid display crystals, if it delivers on its goal of creating 13,000 jobs over an undetermined period of time.
 That would make Foxconn the beneficiary of the largest-ever subsidy from a U.S. state to a foreign company, and it would make the cost of each job around $230,000.

 The company has committed to making a $10 billion investment in the state, but has promised only 3,000 jobs.
 Foxconn has said the jobs would average more than $53,000 annually.

-Foxconn’s boosters are banking that the company’s presence will spark the creation of a Wisconsin supply chain to provide the company's Wisconsin operations with materials and equipment.
+Foxconn’s boosters are banking that the company’s presence will spark the creation of a Wisconsin supply chain to provide the plant with materials and equipment.
 Walker said the plant will become the fulcrum of a technology corridor similar to California’s Silicon Valley

-In the best-case scenario, if Foxconn succeeds in delivering the 13,000 jobs as well as the other businesses predicted to materialize around it, the state's subsidies to the company would not be paid off until 2043.
+In the best-case scenario, if Foxconn succeeds in delivering on the 13,000 jobs and the other businesses predicted to materialize, taxpayers would still be on the hook to repay the debt to the company until 2043.

 Kelda Roys fired off a rapid response to today’s report that Foxconn is scaling back on its initial plans.

-Local governments also have pitched in more than $100 million dollars in tax breaks and enhancements to accomodate Foxconn.
-The rapid expansion of I-94 to accommodate the company's transportation need reduced available funds for other state roads by up to $90 million, according to the Legislative Fiscal Bureau.
+Local governments have pitched in hundreds of millions of dollars for Foxconn.
+The rapid expansion of I-94 to accommodate the company will reduce available funds for other state roads by up to $90 million, according to the Legislative Fiscal Bureau.

-Even as Walker and Trump were struggling to gain political traction from the Foxconn deal, the Milwaukee Journal-Sentinel reported that the company’s first Wisconsin plant will be scaled down significantly from the one it pitched.
-The change in direction first appeared in the official newspaper of China's communist party.
+Even as Walker and Trump were putting scrambling to gain political traction from the Foxconn deal, the Milwaukee Journal-Sentinel said the company has confirmed a report that first appeared in a Chinese newspaper claiming the company’s first Wisconsin plant will be scaled down significantly from the one it pitched.

-Instead of producing the large liquid crystal displays the company originally said it would manufacture at the site, Foxconn instead will begin its Wisconsin operations producing much smaller glass products, which will require less investment.
+Instead of producing the large liquid crystal displays the company originally said it would manufacture at the site, Foxconn instead will begin its Wisconsin operations producing much smaller glass products, which will require a smaller investment.

 Foxconn was quick to respond to the report.